Butenafine (On the skin)

-- You should not use other medicines on the same area of your skin that you are using butenafine, unless your doctor tells you to.
+- Do not use other medicines on the same area of your skin that you are using butenafine, unless directed by your doctor.

 Warnings While Using This Medicine:

-- If your symptoms do not get better after about 3 to 4 weeks, tell your doctor.
-Tell your doctor right away if your symptoms get worse (more redness, blisters, itching, or sores) after using this medicine.
+- Tell your doctor if your symptoms do not get better after 3 to 4 weeks or if symptoms get worse (more redness, blisters, itching, or sores) after you use this medicine.

-- This medicine will only treat certain kinds of infections You should not use it to treat other skin conditions such as diaper rash or vaginal infections.
+- This medicine will only treat certain kinds of infections.
+Do not use it to treat other skin conditions such as diaper rash or vaginal infections.